Women of color growing force as mom influencers

 “We deserve to be represented on the business side.
 There’s brands that haven’t been as inclusive as I’d hoped, but a lot of brands are shifting and becoming more inclusive,” Hernandez Lewis said. ___

 Galván covers issues impacting Latinos in the U.S. for the AP’s Race and Ethnicity team.
-Follow her on Twitter: https://www.twitter.com/astridgalvan7 Trucking Stocks That Are About to Go On a Roll
+Follow her on Twitter: https://www.twitter.com/astridgalvan.

+One thing every investor needs to learn is the effect of capital gains on their investments.
+Every time an investor sells a stock that has appreciated in value, that capital gain is subject to being taxed.
+Stocks that are held for less than a year pay a short-term capital gains tax rate.
+Stocks that are held for over a year pay a long-term capital gains tax rate.

+In general, a capital gains tax hike is a bearish indicator for stocks.
+However, there are a couple of strategies that can help investors avoid some of the tax hit.
+One strategy is to keep your investments in an individual retirement account (IRA) or 401(k).
+However many higher-income earners want to have more access to the funds in their brokerage accounts.

 .

-Note: This story was first published on November 1, 2021.
-It was updated on November 3, 2021, to make clear that Stacey Ferguson was a co-founder of Blogalicious.7 Stocks That Could Benefit From a Capital Gains Tax Hike